jcorley60/github_tutorial/README.md

 | dir |  Lists all files and folders within the  directory you're in. |
 | cd | Changes the directory you're in. |
 | cd .. | Allows user to go up in the directory hierarchy. |
-| help | Lists commands within the help utility.
-Note: incomplete listing.

 ### Git Bash Commands
 | Command | Description |
 | :------ | :-----------|
 | git status | Compares your file versions with GitHub's in a detailed overview.
 | git add | Stages changes made.
-| git commit -m "comment" | This commits changes that have been added/staged, where the comment is published.
+| git commit -m "comment" | This commits changes that have been added/staged, where the comment list string is published.
 | git push | This syncs our committed changes with GitHub.
 | git pull | This pulls the latest version of the repository [branch] from GitHub.
 | git clone <url> | Places a repository clone [copy] on your computer.
 | git branch [name_of_new_branch] | Creates a new branch.
 | git checkout [branch_name] | Switches to specified branch.
-| help | Lists commands within the help utility.
-Note: incomplete listing.

 Note: **git pull** executes a **git fetch** followed by a **git merge** to update the local repository with the contents of the remote repository.